wp-plugins/easy-text-links/readme.txt

 = Pro Version =

-A [pro version](http://buy.thulasidas.com/easy-text-link "Pro Version of Eazy Text Links for $7.95") of this plugin is in the works with the following added features:
+A [pro version](http://buy.thulasidas.com/easy-text-link "Pro Version of Eazy Text Links for $7.95") of this plugin is available with the following added features:

 1. Fully automated link sales and expiry (with the help of the [Easy PayPal](http://wordpress.org/extend/plugins/easy-paypal-lte/ "Easy PayPal Plugin") plugin available at WordPress.
+2. Your advertisers will see "Buy Now" buttons to purchase links.
+3. Basic widget support.
-2. Automatic email reminders to you and your advertiser when the links are about to expire.
+4. Automatic email reminders to you and your advertiser when the links are about to expire.
+(WIP)
-3. Choice of several attractive "Advertise Here" images.
+5. Choice of several attractive "Advertise Here" images.
+(WIP)
-4. Widget support.
+6. Advanced widget support with a dedicated widget.
+(WIP)

 == Upgrade Notice ==

-Handling empty attributes in shortcode, and hidden and deleted packages.
+Bug fix on displaying the link toolbar.
+Documentation and help changes.

 == Installation ==